What’s Inside My Handwork Bag?

 I never ran into problems with stickiness until I left a project sitting in a hot car one summer afternoon.
 The next time I picked that project up (even though it wasn’t hot anymore) I found that I was getting a sticky residue on my needle.
 Not fun!

-And then I discovered Thread Heaven.
+And then I discovered Thread Magic.
 I was using it to solve another problem and discovered by accident that it totally eliminated any sticky needle problems.
 Fantastic!
 Especially since I love to carry my embroidery around with me and there was an excellent chance it would get left in a hot car again.
 Now I don’t need to worry about that!

 Does the ink bleed?